Kanakapura: Geography

-Kanakapura is 55 km south of Bengaluru (capital) on National Highway NH 209, on the banks of the river Arkavathi (Incarnation of River Kaveri) and 27 km from Ramanagara and 96 km from Mysuru.
+Kanakapura is 55 km south of Bengaluru (capital) on National Highway NH 209, on the banks of the river Arkavathi (tributary of River Kaveri), 27 km from Ramanagara and 96 km from Mysuru.

-NH 209 (Bangalore – Coimbatore – Madurai) passes via Kanakapura.
+The National Highway 209 (Bangalore – Coimbatore – Madurai) passes through Kanakapura.

 Demographics

-As of 2001 India census, Kanakapura had a population of 47,047.
+As of the 2001 India census, Kanakapura had a population of 47,047.
 Males constitute 52% of the population and females 48%.
 Kanakapura has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 72%, and female literacy is 59%.
 In Kanakapura, 11% of the population is under 6 years of age.
 Now Kanakapura is City Municipality Council.

-Kanakapura taluk has 6 Hoblis, namely, Kasaba town, Doddamaralavadi, Harohalli, Uyyamballi, Sathanur and Kodihalli.
+Kanakapura taluk has 6 hoblis, namely, Kasaba town, Doddamaralavadi, Harohalli, Uyyamballi, Sathanur and Kodihalli.

-As of the 2011 India census, Kanakapura had a population of 54014 individuals.
+As of the 2011 India census, Kanakapura had a population of 54,014 individuals.
 The average literacy rate stood at 81.08%.

-Languages

-Kannada is the official language spoken here.